 For Proposal 21, one comment proposes to include power consumption in the first sentence, another comment proposes to include spectral efficiency in the first sentence, and a third comment states that other system performance impacts shouldn’t be excluded, such as PDCCH blocking probability.
 The proposal has been updated accordingly.

-Proposal 21: The evaluation of performance impacts includes at least peak data rate and latency.
-Other performance metrics such as power consumption and spectral efficiency are not precluded.
+Proposal 21: The evaluation of performance impacts includes at least peak data rate, latency, power consumption and spectral efficiency.
+Other performance metrics such as PDCCH blocking probability are not precluded.